 System of health accounts

-Eurostat, the Organisation for Economic Cooperation and Development (OECD) and the World Health Organisation (WHO) have established a common framework for a joint healthcare data collection.
-Following this framework, EU Member States submit their data to Eurostat on the basis of a gentlemen’s agreement.
-The data collected relates to healthcare expenditure following the methodology of the system of health accounts (SHA) as well as statistics on human and physical resources in healthcare.
+Eurostat, the Organisation for Economic Cooperation and Development (OECD) and the World Health Organisation (WHO) established a common framework for a joint healthcare data collection exercise.
+The data collected relates to healthcare expenditure following the methodology of the system of health accounts (SHA).

-- healthcare expenditure by function (ICHA-HC) — which details the split in healthcare expenditure following the purpose of healthcare activities — such as, health promotion, curing illnesses, rehabilitation or long-term care;
+- healthcare expenditure by function (ICHA-HC) — which details the split in healthcare expenditure following the purpose of healthcare activities — such as, curative care, rehabilitative care, long-term care, or preventive care;

-- healthcare expenditure by provider (ICHA-HP) — which classifies units contributing to the provision of healthcare goods and services such as hospitals, various outpatients settings, diagnosis centres or retailers of medical goods;
+- healthcare expenditure by provider (ICHA-HP) — which classifies units contributing to the provision of healthcare goods and services — such as hospitals, residential facilities, ambulatory health care services, ancillary services or retailers of medical goods.

 Healthcare expenditure — methodology

-Statistics on healthcare expenditure are documented in this background article which provides information on the scope of the data, the legal framework to apply from 2016, the methodology employed, as well as related concepts and definitions.
-For country specific notes on this data collection, please refer to the annexes of the online metadata for these statistics.
+Statistics on healthcare expenditure are documented in this background article which provides more information on the scope of the data, the legal framework, the methodology employed, as well as related concepts and definitions.

-Access to healthcare, the introduction of technological progress and greater patient choice is increasingly being considered against a background of financial sustainability.
+Health systems across the globe are developing in response to a multitude of factors, including: new medical technology and improvements in knowledge; new health services and greater access to them; changes in health policies to address specific diseases and demographic developments; new organisational structures and more complex financing mechanisms.
+However, access to healthcare and greater patient choice is increasingly being considered against a background of financial sustainability.
 Many of the challenges facing governments across the EU were outlined in the European Commission’s White paper titled ‘Together for health: a strategic approach for the EU 2008–2013’ (COM(2007) 630 final).
-It builds on the Council Conclusions on 'Common values and principles in European Union Health Systems' (2006/C 146/01).
+It builds on the Council Conclusions on ‘Common values and principles in European Union Health Systems’ (2006/C 146/01).

 In February 2013, the European Commission adopted a Communication titled ‘Towards social investment for growth and cohesion’ (COM(2013) 83 final).
-The main axes of the Communication include: ensuring that social protection systems respond to people’s needs at critical moments throughout their lives; simplified and better targeted social policies, to provide adequate and sustainable social protection systems; and upgrading active inclusion strategies in the EU Member States.
-Concerning health, the Communication notes the differences in the accessibility to and quality of healthcare between Member States as well as underlining the need for reforms of healthcare systems with the twin aim to ensure access to high quality healthcare and to use public resources more efficiently.
-In the context of social investment throughout an individual’s lifetime, the Communication notes that investing in health, starting from an early age, allows people to remain active longer and in better health, raises the productivity of the workforce and lowers the financial pressures on healthcare systems.
+The main axes of the Communication included: ensuring that social protection systems respond to people’s needs at critical moments throughout their lives; simplified and better targeted social policies, to provide adequate and sustainable social protection systems; and upgrading active inclusion strategies in the EU Member States.

 General health statistics articles